Tense moments in Situation Room as Biden oversaw raid on ISIS leader that was months in the making – KION546

 Officials said he oversaw ISIS branches abroad — including the one in Afghanistan responsible for the deaths of US Marines last year — and played a key role in the genocide of the Yazidi ethnic minority.

+That official declined to detail how the US had finally zeroed in on the precise location of the terror organization’s leader but noted that Qurayshi had had couriers to communicate with the outside world that were part of the intelligence that led to his location.

+Five days before Christmas, Biden sat down with Defense Secretary Lloyd Austin, the commander of US Central Command, Gen. Frank McKenzie, and others to work through in painstaking detail how an operation to capture Qurayshi would work and what risks it would entail.
+The operation was fraught with risk because of the civilians who occupied the same building as the ISIS leader.

-At one point in December, top Pentagon officials brought a tabletop model of the location to the Situation Room to walk the President through their plans.
+At one point, top Pentagon officials brought a tabletop model of the location to the Situation Room to walk the President through their plans.

 The target, Qurayshi, never left his compound.
 Living on the third floor with his family, he emerged only occasionally to bathe on the roof.
 Families with no connection to ISIS lived on the first floor, apparently without knowledge of the terrorist two stories above them.

-It was months ago the US learned the leader of ISIS was living there, running his terror operation through a network of couriers.
+It was months ago that the US had learned the leader of ISIS was living there, running his terror operation through the network of couriers.
 When Biden was briefed by operational commanders in December, he ordered the Pentagon to take precautions to minimize civilian deaths — a difficult proposition for a target who appeared to intentionally surround himself with children and families as protection.

 US forces who carried out the mission rehearsed the operation, including the safeguards to protect innocents.
 When the American team landed, they announced their presence loudly, asking those inside the building to leave and for others in the surrounding residential area to stay away.

+The military had planned for a two-hour operation at the scene, underscoring the need to minimize civilian casualties.

-Biden gave final approval of the operation on Tuesday in the Oval Office, where he was briefed by the Defense Secretary Lloyd Austin and Gen. Mark Milley, the chairman of the Joint Chiefs of Staff.
+Biden gave final approval of the operation on Tuesday in the Oval Office, where he was briefed by Austin and Gen. Mark Milley, the chairman of the Joint Chiefs of Staff.

 There was “tremendous tension” in the Situation Room a day later as the President, Vice President Kamala Harris and members of Biden’s military and national security teams monitored the situation in “real time.”